Hybrid least squares for learning functions from highly noisy data: Two perspectives on least squares

 Least-squares problems in the statistics literature are often grounded in a generative model with an emphasis on the estimation and inference of model coefficients.
 In a classical linear regression problem with fixed design matrix $\bm X\in\R^{m\times n}$, for instance, the observation vector $\bm Y\in\R^{m}$ is assumed to be generated from a linear combination of $n$ columns of $\bm X$ contaminated by noise:

 where $\bm\beta\in\R^{n}$ is the model coefficient vector and $\bm\eta\in\R^{m}$ is a centered noise vector with covariance matrix $\bm\Sigma\in\R^{m\times m}$.
 In this setup, the uncontaminated observation is within the column space of $\bm X$, i.e., $\E[\bm Y] = \bm X\bm\beta\in\col(\bm X)$.
 The only source of randomness comes from the noisy component $\bm\eta$.
 In such situations, the objective is to estimate the true parameter $\bm\beta$.
-The Gauss--Markov theorem identifies the best (``smallest covariance'') linear unbiased estimator of $\bm\beta$ as the weighted least-squares solution with weights determined by a whitening transformation of the noise,
+The generalized Gauss--Markov theorem (also called Aitken's theorem) identifies the best linear unbiased estimator of $\bm\beta$ as the weighted least-squares solution with weights determined by a whitening transformation of the noise,